scp19801980/Remote-sensing-scene-classification/README.md

 # Remote-sensing-scene-classification
 For the remote sensing scene classification task in complex background, we proposed a lightweight convolutional neural network with bilinear feature extraction structure.
-The idea of branch feature fusion was proposed to fuse the extracted features of different branches./n models--The folder that contains the model.
+The idea of branch feature fusion was proposed to fuse the extracted features of different branches.\n models--The folder that contains the model.
 The model.py is the proposed model code file./n original_data--Four remote sensing scene datasets without scale division.The download address of these four datasets is provided in this folder./n train.py--Train the model/n